elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

 Higher the bid-cover ratio, higher the interest in the issue.
 Measures the excess demand.

-Sum the $ demanded (competitive + non-competitive) at the stop-out yield and divide by the total $ issued.
+Sum the $ demanded (competitive + non-competitive) at any yield and divide by the total $ issued.

 The BoC only has 2 people working at running these auctions since most of the process has been automated.